mtscott/mtscott.github.io/courses/f24/math190/syllabus.md

   <li><a href = "./files/linear-programming-theory.pdf"><i>Elementary Linear Programming with Applications</i> (LP)</a>, by Kolam, Beck</li>
   <li><a href = "./files/EOSP2E.pdf"><i>Essentials of Stochastic Processes </i>(SP)</a>, by Rick Durrett</li>
 </ul>
 <p> While this looks like a lot of reading and spending money on book, the course team has considered this.
 We are only going to cover GT Chap 1-3 (selected topics), LP Chap 1, and SP Chap 1.
-Also, all of the books are freely available online (at the links above).
+Also, all of the books are freely available online (at the links above).</p>
 <h3> References </h3>

 <h2> Course Work </h2>